How To Check Airport Lounge Access On Your Credit Card

 To begin with, it is important to understand that GST has been introduced as a measure to replace multiple indirect taxes such as Central Excise Duty, Commercial Tax, Octroi Tax, Service Tax, VAT and other local taxes.

-Now, let us take a look at the components pertaining to a Home Loan to better understand the implication of GST on your Home Loan:
+Now, let us take a look at the components about a Home Loan better to understand the implication of GST on your Home Loan:

 Before the implementation of GST services like Loan Processing, Property Valuations, Late Payment, etc. attracted a service charge of 15%, which has now been increased to 18%.
 As you may guess, this 3% increase will lead to a marginal rise in the overall cost of a Home Loan.